Coate Water Park

 • All disposable BBQ’s are banned from Coate Water Country Park

-• Bring-your-own BBQ’s are FREE of charge, in the designated BBQ’s areas only
+• Bring-your-own BBQ’s are FREE of charge, only in the designated BBQ areas

 • All BBQ’s must be off the ground and taken away after use

-• When hiring our BBQs, you are required to pay a cash deposit of £30 for families or community groups and £90 for corporate or wedding groups
+• When hiring our BBQs, you are required to pay a cash deposit (see below)

 • Deposits will not be refunded if you cancel within seven days of the booking date and/or the area is not clean and tidy after use.
-We will hold deposits for one month only after the booking date, they must be collected within this time.
+We will only hold deposits for one month after the booking date so they must be collected within this time.

 The nature reserve